 Yup, I get it – we all do this one.
 Life gets busy and sometimes we don’t have time to even think about stopping for food until we’re already starving!
 I always tell my clients – never let yourself get too hungry.

 Our bodies have their own internal signals that tell us when we’re hungry, and sometimes we get so busy we either don’t recognize them or we just ignore them altogether.
-It’s so important to slow down enough to honor those signals throughout the day if you want to kick those sugar cravings.
-Because what happens when you’re starving?
-You eat food that’s easiest to get your hands on and that gives you the quickest bang for your buck (and this usually doesn’t include cruciferous veggies).
-To add insult to injury, you likely overeat when you’re too hungry, as well.
+It’s important to slow down enough to honor those signals throughout the day, especially if you want to kick your sugar cravings.

 How to Fix it

 - Don’t skip meals.
 Start your day off with a balanced breakfast (cliche, but true) and be sure to take the time for lunch.
-Recent research shows that adding avocado to your meals significantly decreases hunger later in the day (so that avocado toast is a great choice for breakfast).
-I promise, when you’re full and satisfied, that donut your coworker brought in will be a little less attractive!
+Recent research shows that adding avocado to your meals significantly decreases hunger later in the day (so yes, avocado toast is a great choice for breakfast).
+I promise, when you’re full and satisfied, the donuts (or bagels) your coworker brought in will be much less attractive!

 3. You’re Not Prioritizing Sleep